hanhanwu/Hanhan_Data_Science_Practice/sequencial_analysis/learning_notes.md

   * If you will use AR, MA, ARMA need to convert to stationary then plot to decide orders
   * If you use ARIMA, SARIMA, need to plot after differencing the original ts (and it's stationary after differencing) to decide other orders
 * If ACF, PACF cannot help decide orders, try grid search and choose the option with minimized AIC
+  * The orders should not be too large, otherwise may lead to overcomplexed model and overfitting.
+We should be skeptical if d >= 2, p, q >=5
+  * [There is a method in R for automated model selection][37] `auto.arima`
+    * It combines unit root tests, minimisation of the AICc and MLE to obtain an ARIMA model.
+    * Check all the params here: https://www.rdocumentation.org/packages/forecast/versions/8.13/topics/auto.arima
+      * Also supports seasonal model
 * Check fitted model's residual normality to further valid the model, [check the bottom of the example here][16]

+#### VAR (Vector Autoregression) for multi-variate time series
+* All the methods mentioned above are used for univariate ts analysis.
+Vector Autoregression (VAR) is a multivariate forecasting algorithm that is used when two or more time series influence each other.
+  * You need at least two time series (variables)
+  * The time series should influence each other.
+    * You can use Portmanteau test to check whether there is multivariate series correlation, and it's interesting that for this type of test, H0 is "there is no serial correlation"
+    * I'm also wondering whether VIF will work too?
+* [Check details and eaxmple here][38]

 ## Deep Learning for Time Series Analysis